 Teresa Taylor is a musician and actress from the United States of America.
 She was born in 1962 in Arlington, Texas.
-She is at times known as Teresa Nervosa, a name that she proudly accepts.
+She is known as Teresa Nervosa, a name that she proudly accepts.

-This made her gain some experience and learn new techniques in drumming.
-When she was in high school, she played drums with King Coffey, a Surfer Drummer who is still with the band.
+This allowed her to gain experience and learn some foundational techniques in drumming.
+When she was in high school, she played drums with King Coffey, a Surfer Drummer who happens to still be with the band.

 She also appeared as a ‘Pap smear Pusher’ in the Movie Poster and home video media covers.
 In 1995, Coffey revealed that Taylor was employed at a particular school in Texas.

 Taylor and Coffey were said to be siblings during their time at Butthole Surfers.
 They even ended up referring to themselves as siblings because they had similar appearances.

 In his book, ‘Our Band Could be Our Life,’ Michael Azerrad asserts that the two presented themselves as siblings in how they worked and moved together.